virati/autoLie/README.md

-# AutoLie
+# PyLie

-A simple library that adds Lie derivatives and Lie brackets onto the Autograd library.
+A simple library for doing Lie derivatives and brackets using autograd-compatible functions

 ## Installation

-Just point your PythonPath to this library location.
-If this becomes more of a project then I'll figure out how to get this pip-able.
+Do the standard thing.
+Point yourselves towards the main file "lie_lib.py"

-## Use case
+## Example

-A simple use case is to define two functions $f(x)$ and $h(x)$ where $f$ is a vector-valued function and $h$ is a scalar function.
-You can than easily find the Lie Derivative of $h$ with respect to $f$ using:
+Check out the example notebook